Saiful10400/Mediax---Back-end/README.md

-# This is mediax website bakck-end.
+# This is mediax website back-end.